Kristen Stewart, Robert Pattinson ‘Talk Quite Often,’ More ‘Twilight’ Possible?

 “There won’t be any malice involved.
 They’re in a pretty good place these days and talk quite often.
 Rob even sent Kristen a bunch of flowers with a really sweet supportive note, telling her to ‘break a leg’, he’s super excited for her and how well her career is going right now.”

-In addition, Stewart’s recent hosting of SNL is also said to be a promotion of Twilight, which she noted in her monologue “has been on iTunes for eight years,” USA Today reported.
+Also, Stewart’s recent hosting of SNL is also said to be a promotion of Twilight, which she noted in her monologue “has been on iTunes for eight years,” USA Today reported.

 Kristen Stewart also teased Twilight return during her interview with Uproxx.